-Starting in 2016, the TND Evans Farm began to be reviewed and developed in Orange and Berlin Townships.
+Starting in 2016, Evans Farm began to be reviewed and developed in Orange and Berlin Townships.
 The overall plan covers more than 1,100 acres and proposes over 2,000 single-family parcels of varying sizes, more than 500 other types of housing units, two commercial areas, a school site, parks, trails, and recreational features.
+The currently planned Evans Farm represents a sufficient amount of new urbanism development in Berlin Township.

-Best Management Practices
+Best Management Practices for Development